-Means tested International Office Travel Bursary of £750 dependant on household income for students begining their studies in 2016.
+Means tested Global Travel Bursary of £750 dependent on household income for students begining their studies in 2016 or after.
 Students who started their studies before 2016 should see the finance webpage, as the award criteria differs(available to students classed as Home Students for fees purposes and accepted to study abroad as part of the University-wide exchange programme)

 - Global KU scholarship which includes an admissions scholarship, travel schoalrship and merit scholarship, all competitive.

 - Return flight from UK (av.
 11 hours): £550-650

 - Accommodation: £640-1450